 Dr. Goltz joined our group in August 2015.
 He completed his medical degree from Wayne State University in Detroit, Michigan.
-Dr. Goltz remained there and went on to completed his General Surgery Residency where he became interested in Vascular Surgery.
-He complegted his Vascular Surgery Fellowship at Indiana University in Indianapolis, Indiana.
+Dr. Goltz remained there and went on to complete his General Surgery Residency where he became interested in Vascular Surgery.
+He completed his Vascular Surgery Fellowship at Indiana University in Indianapolis, Indiana.
 Dr. Goltz is highly trained in endovascular techniques.
 He has a special interest in learning and employing the very latest minimally invasive endovascular technologies.

 Joseph M. Jacot, PA-C

 Joe is a University of Michigan alumnus who originally joined Michigan Vascular Center in 2000 as a Vascular Technologist.
 He then returned to school for a graduate degree in the Physician Assistant program at the Medical College of Pennsylvania in Philadelphia.

 Pat joined MVC in 2007, after a long career in the hospital setting.

 Sara Belopavlovich, ANP-BC